 Fighting Google Panda, we made our site faster and worked to increase site speed.
-Site speed and page load times are now an important component of the Google ranking algorithm, which can affect search engine rankings of your site.
+Site speed and page load times are now important components of the Google ranking algorithm after core web vitals was introduced, which can affect the search engine rankings of your site.
 Since our site was affected by Google Panda, we have been striving to make our site faster for a better user experience.
 At one time, our site was slower than 94% of all sites on the web!

 Increase Site Speed

 So here is what we did and you can also try to improve page load times.
 Before starting out, test the page speed of your homepage and different article pages, so later you can see the difference.

 This is the single most important plugin to reduce server load and increase site speed, as it caches your pages as HTML files and speeds page delivery to browser, minimizing WordPress PHP calls.
 We have been using W3Total Cache for a long time (You can also use Fastest Cache and many others), but ever since we switched to A2 turbo hosting, we have had access to Litespeed servers and now we use the LiteSpeed cache plugin for this.